apisyouwonthate/api-glossary/README.md

 No more $ref’s exist in the file/object representation.
 If you have 10 operations referencing the same model 10 times, you now have 10 different models.

+## Description Validation

+Aliases include: "schema validation".

+A very different type of validation to [data validation](#data-validation).
+Description validation focuses on making sure the description is correct against the OpenAPI Specification itself.

+When a validator moves beyond checking the document is valid, and into custom rules, design opinions, style, etc. the term "linting" is used.

+_A list of description validators is available on [OpenAPI.Tools](https://openapi.tools/#description-validation)._

 ## Documentation

 ## Links

+## Linting

 ## Mocking